swastikgn/swastikgn.github.io/content/posts/python_collection.md

 ### 1. namedtuple()

-Namedtuple allows us to assign a name to each of its fields.
+Namedtuple enables us to assign a name to each of its fields.
 This allows us to access the elements either by index or by name.
 This impoves code readability.

 ```python
 # importing namedtuple from collections